Tahiti – Punauia

 Jean Marie COUHARD and his wife, Choumie, opened the village in 1955.
 They were replaced in 1956 by Laris KINDYNIS

-Diving: Marcel Isy SCHWART and Marcel CONTAL will go to Tahiti several times.
+In diving: Marcel Isy SCHWART and Marcel CONTAL will travel to Tahiti several times.

 Videos

 Silent archive film by Marcel Contal.
-Mediterranean Club of Tahiti, late 1950s.
-Among the sequences, we witness the Polynesian Tamouré (dance), the arrival by seaplane at the GM club village, big game fishing and a discovery of part of the island.
+Club Med Tahiti, late 1950s.
+Among the sequences, we see the Polynesian Tamouré (dance), arrival by seaplane at the GM club village, deep-sea fishing, and an exploration of part of the island

 Anecdote by Larrys Kindynis about Tahiti 1955

-Rare document from the Club Village in Tahiti, Punaauia district, in the 1950s and 1960s
+Rare document from the Club Village in Tahiti, Punaauia district, in the 1950s-60s